 Meteoroid: much smaller rocks or particles, as small as a grain of sand, in orbit around the sun.

 Meteor: A meteor, also called a shooting star, is a meteoroid which vaporizes in Earth’s atmosphere.
-If a meteoroid enters the Earth’s atmosphere, it travels at a velocity of up to about 72.5 kilometres per second.
+If a meteoroid enters the Earth’s atmosphere, it travels at a velocity of up to about 72.5 kilometers per second.
 Friction between the atmosphere and the meteoroid causes the meteoroid to become super-heated and vaporize or “burn up” in a streak of luminosity known as a meteor or shooting star.
-Few meteors penetrate below a height of 80.5 kilometres above the ground.
+Few meteors penetrate below a height of 80.5 kilometers above the ground.

 Not all meteors are natural.
 Some are made of space junk like old satellites which, over time, fall to the Earth due to gravity.